-If we do not identify costs that have begun to be incurred or if we under- or over-estimate the level of services performed or the costs of these services, actual expenses could differ from our estimates.
+If we do not identify costs that have begun to be incurred or if we under or over estimate the level of services performed or the costs of these services, actual expenses could differ from our estimates.
 To date, we have not experienced any material differences between accrued costs and actual costs incurred.
-However, due to the nature of estimates, we cannot assure that we will not make changes to our estimates in the future as we become aware of additional information about the status or conduct of our clinical trials.
+However, due to the nature of estimates, we cannot assure that we will not make changes to our estimates in the future as we become aware of additional information about the status or conduct of our clinical trials and other research activities.